 - 1 teaspoon kosher salt

-- 3 eggs room temperature
+- 3 large eggs - room temperature

 - 3/4 cup buttermilk

-- 1/4 cup plain greek yogurt
+- 1/4 cup sour cream - or plain greek yogurt

 - 1 cup warm water

 - 1/3 cup vegetable oil

 - Preheat oven to 350.
 Grease and flour 2 9-inch round cake pans.